gimbo8000/ai_printer/README.md

 # AI printer

-this is a project i made in a few weeks.
+this is a project I made in a few weeks.
 I am still developing it

 this is a simple program that you start say the key word "hey printer". your printer will give you a response in 30 seonds to an hour depending on how good your pc is